intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 - compile the device SPIRV module ahead-of-time for one or more targets
 - perform device code splitting so that device code is distributed across multiple modules rather than enclosed in a single one
-- linkage of static device libraries is requested Sections below provide more details on some of those scenarios.
+- perform linkage of static device libraries
+Sections below provide more details on some of those scenarios.

 SYCL sources can be also compiled as a regular C++ code, in this mode there is